defunctl/Gw2-SDK/README.md

 Use a caching directory as it will greatly improve peformance.
 Original Cache class was written by [Oliver Schwarz](https://github.com/oliverschwarz/).
 Vielen Dank!

-More examples you can find soon at Wiki pages.

 ## Licenses

 Refer to the LICENSE.md file for license information